adam-mcdaniel/blog/content/posts/2023-20-06---Compilers-For-The-Future/index.md

 > And the *Developer* said: **"Let there be types,"** and there were types.
 The *Developer* saw that the types were good, and they separated the type-safe from the type-unsafe.

-A compiler author hits the enter key on their screen and their language implementation compiles and runs.
+A compiler author hits the enter key on their keyboard and their language implementation compiles and runs.
 The code is *flawless*.
 The compiler author is happy.
 The compiler author commits their changes like a responsible developer and goes home for the day.

 ***Time ticks by and the Earth moves around the Sun.***